ptrckprz/ptrckprz.github.io/_pages/valeoai.md

 **We are** an open, international, research lab based in Paris

 **We aim**
-* to conduct cutting-edge AI research fro automotive application
+* to conduct cutting-edge AI research for automotive applications
 * to nurture collaborations with world-class academic teams
 * to irrigate [Valeo](http://valeo.com)’s R&D